orthoeng/datasciencecoursera/GettingandCleaningData/README.md

 ## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+    Using the reshape2 library, use the melt function to collapse the dataset.
+I create a molten dataset with the melt function, and then use the dcast function to collapse the molten set into a new collapsed and tidy data frame.
+Finally, I write the tidy dataset to a txt file.

 * Combind subjectID + activity + mean data